m11toh/phase1-project/README.md

 ## Description
 This project is a Hotel Management System designed to streamline the overview of a hotel, including managing room bookings, guest information, staff , and available rooms.

+Upon visiting our website, users are greeted with a visually appealing view that showcases the elegance and comfort of Hotel Navada.
+The homepage provides quick access to essential sections such as room bookings, amenities, room type options, and special offers.

+Our website offers a seamless booking experience, allowing users to browse through different room types, check availability, and make reservations effortlessly.
+We prioritize user convenience and security in the booking process.

 ## Installation
 You use git clone to be able to download the documents in the GitHub